mariateodorapopescu/Basic-Command-Line-image-compressor/Readme.md

 ## Important Notes
 - **Language:** Some comments and function descriptions are in Romanian.
 - **Version Warning:** This is the initial version ("v0") and may have limitations.

-Explore the fascinating world of image manipulation with this unique compression and decompression tool! 🌈🖼️ #ImageProcessing #CompressionMagic #CodeInnovation